xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 </pre>
 </div>

 We note that 1051 entries are consumed for these two access-lists.
+So the 1000 entries are just counted once even if the ACL is applied on multiple interfaces of the same NPU.
+That's what we qualified a "shared ACL".

 We remove the ingress ACLs and apply the same on egress this time:

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
-RP/0/RP0/CPU0:TME-5500-6.3.2#sh access-list ipv4 usage pfilter location 0/7/CPU0
+RP/0/RP0/CPU0:5500-6.3.2#sh access-list ipv4 usage pfilter location 0/7/CPU0

 Interface : HundredGigE0/7/0/1
     Input ACL : N/A